 The University of North Carolina at Chapel Hill's Counseling and Psychological Services offers a 2000 hour, twelve month, full-time APA-accredited Health Services Psychology internship.
 The overall goal of the training program is to help interns develop into professional psychologists who can think about, and integrate into their practice, the values and qualities that we have found […]

 Setting UNC Counseling and Psychological Services addresses the needs of undergraduate and graduate students, as well as postdoctoral fellows and spouses.
-Our multi-disciplinary staff is composed of eight psychologists, four psychiatrists, seven social workers and four administrative support staff.
-We are part of Campus Health, which is administratively located within Student Affairs.
-We offer a […]
+Our multi-disciplinary staff is composed of psychologists, social workers, psychiatric providers, MCHP providers, Embedded Counselors, and administrative support staff. https://caps.unc.edu/about-us/our-staff/ We are part of Campus Health, which is administratively located within Student Affairs.
+We […]

 Students engage our services via a triage system.
 No appointment is needed to access this system.
 Eligible individuals may visit anytime between 9:00 am - 12:00 pm or 1:00 pm - 4:00 pm Monday - Thursday or 9:30 - 12:00 pm and 1:00 pm - 4:00 pm on Friday to receive same-day attention by a […]